 If you have been practicing for a year or longer and wish to formally reflect your commitment to the dharma path, I will be offering this opportunity through One Dharma.
-It will culminate in a ceremony at One Dharma, which we will plan for a time in November that works for all involved.
-If you are interested, please email firstname.lastname@example.org by October 1.
+It will culminate in a ceremony at One Dharma, which we will plan for a time this summer that works for all involved.
+If you are interested, please email firstname.lastname@example.org by March 26.
 If you have already taken refuge and the precepts and wish to refresh your vows, you are also welcome and encouraged to participate.

 About the Refuge Ceremony